foliant-docs/archeme/README.md

 Each module should have an identifier.
 To avoid conflicts when some nodes have the same identifiers in different modules, node identifiers are combined with module identifiers in the resulting scheme description.
 For example, the node `api` from the module `backend` will get the identifier `backend.api` in the resulting combined scheme description.

-Currently Archeme works with modules that are described in separate files.
+Archeme works with modules that are described in separate files.
 To include some module into the resulting scheme structure, you should specify module identifier and module description file.
 Code example:

 ```yaml
 structure: